 The virtual aspect also pushed Bannerman and McDonald to be more environmentally conscious when planning a look for an event.
 “We're being more strategic about what we call in,” Bannerman says.
 “We’re no longer pulling items that we don't necessarily need.
 The goal was to avoid being excessive in anything that we did,” he says.

 Of course, the strangest award season on record wasn’t without its hiccups.
 “It was frustrating [at times,]” says Bolden.
 “In many cases, we were having to try and get everything done in one [fell] swoop: picking the dress, altering it, making a decision on jewelry, etc.” Before the pandemic, there could be multiple fittings and dress changes involved in a single show’s look.
-This season, the entire process was tightened to minimize social interaction.
+This season, the entire process was tightened to minimise social interaction.
 “Not being able to truly see people and actually fit them in person was challenging,” he adds.
 He also admits to having missed the lavish nature of the red carpets, as did his clients: “They miss the fantasy, the glamour, the layering on loads of diamonds — I think they miss all of that,” Bolden says.
 “Award shows are their time to shine.”

 That said, going back to the old way of doing things isn’t an interest of Bolden's, or Bannerman and McDonald’s for that matter.
 “What we plan to do [in the future] is a healthy mix of both,” says McDonald.
 In this hybrid version, stylists would tell the story of their client’s look on social media — hosting their own photoshoots and capturing every possible angle — before sending them off to the IRL red carpet.
 “What that does is allow us to first, display our narrative, while still celebrating the tried-and-true narrative of the red carpet.”
 According to Bolden, it also allows the public to get to know the talent — people like hairdressers, makeup artists, and stylists, who previously existed behind the scenes.
 After all, they are the ones who made this year's red carpet so unforgettable.